 Gently take out with slotted spoon, and place onto oiled sheet tray, lined with parchment paper, until all the gnocchi are finished cooking.

 Peas - Blanch peas in boiling salted water.
 Place in ice bath to stop cooking and keep bright color.
 Set aside.
 Can be done a day ahead.

 In same pan, add butter and slowly melt.
 If it begins browning too fast, add a sprinkle of water to slow it down.
 When the butter starts to brown add the sage leaves and slowly cook, 2-3 minutes.
 Lay on paper towels.
+Set aside.